diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

     - For distributing files (S3 and caching them at the edge).
     - CloudFront can be used as an ingress (to upload fiels to S3).
     - Custom Origin (HTTP) Application load balance, Ec2 instance, S3 website.
-    - If it doesn;t have it on the cage it goes to the origin.
+    - If it doesn;t have it on the cache it goes to the origin.
     - CloudFront vs S3 Cross region replication:
         - CloudFront:
             - Global edge network.